 The approach of inspecting high consequence structures every other year also makes sense when you consider the transition to the 2023 plan from the inspection plan of previous years.
 Between 2020 and 2022, PG&E inspected all of Tier 3 annually, and 1/3 of Tier 2 each year.
 When comparing annual or every other year cycles for high consequence areas, the only high consequence structures that receive a less frequent inspection in the new strategy, relative to the older strategy, are the structures that are in Tier 3, since the high consequence structures from Tier 2 would be shifting from a 1-in-3 to a 1-in-2 year cycle.
-However, the risk of these Tier 3 high consequence structures (5.6 x 10-6 risk/structure) is actually lower than the risk of the structures that we were inspecting every three years in the past and are now being inspected every year (Tier 2 areas of E&S consequence, 9.0 x 10-6 risk/structure), justifying a lower inspection frequency.
+However, the risk of these Tier 3 high consequence structures (5.6×10^{-6} risk/structure) is actually lower than the risk of the structures that we were inspecting every three years in the past and are now being inspected every year (Tier 2 areas of E&S consequence, 9.0×10^{-6} risk/structure), justifying a lower inspection frequency.
 It makes sense to assign these structures to an inspection cycle that is between the annual cycles that were previously assigned to Tier 3 and the 1-in-3 year cycles previously assigned to Tier 2.

-The 2023 target for distribution ground inspection (Target Al-07) achieved a risk impact percent of 41%.
+45 The 2023 target for distribution ground inspection (Target AI-07) achieved a risk impact percent of 41%.

 A similar argument can be made to explain why it makes sense to inspect medium risk assets once every three years.
-The risk of these Tier 3 medium consequence structures $(3.0 \times 10^{-6} \text{ risk/structure})$ is actually lower than the risk of the structures that we were inspecting every three years in the past and are now being inspected every other year (Tier 2 high consequence, $5.4 \times 10^{-6} \text{ risk/structure}$), justifying a lower inspection frequency.
+The risk of these Tier 3 medium consequence structures (3.0×10^{-6} risk/structure) is actually lower than the risk of the structures that we were inspecting every three years in the past and are now being inspected every other year (Tier 2 high consequence, 5.4×10^{-6} risk/structure), justifying a lower inspection frequency.